buba0/Cisco-7900-and-8800-series-freepbx-setup/README.md

    - Press the **Checkmark** button → `Network Configuration` → `IPv4 Configuration` → `Alternate TFTP`
    - Press `**#` to unlock settings
    - Click `Yes` to enable Alternate TFTP
-   - Scroll to `TFTP Server 1` and set it to the TFTP server's IP
+   - Scroll to `TFTP Server 1` and set it to the TFTP/HTTP server's IP
 5. Restart the phone.
 It should provision automatically.

 ### 6. Enable TCP Transport in FreePBX (If the Phone Does Not Register)